uclahs-cds/pipeline-align-DNA/README.md

 2. Update the input csv

-3. Update the Slurm or SGE header of the .submission script
+3. Update the Slurm or SGE header of the submission .sh script

 4. On your submitter node run: sbatch or qsub /path/to/align-DNA.submission.sh /path/to/align-DNA.nf /path/to/align-DNA.config